Kuwait Investment Authority

 The Kuwait Investment Authority (KIA) is the State owned sovereign wealth fund of the State of Kuwait, managing the state's reserve and the state's future generation fund, also known as "Ajyal Fund".

 Founded in 1953, the KIA is the world's oldest sovereign wealth fund.
-As of March 2025, it is the world's 5th largest sovereign wealth fund with currently US$1,029 billion assets under management.
+As of May 2026, it is the world's 5th largest sovereign wealth fund with currently US$1.072 trillion worth of assets under management.

 History and profile

 KIA was founded on 23 February 1953 to manage the funds of the Kuwaiti Government in light of financial surpluses after the discovery of oil.

 KIA manages the Kuwait General Reserve Fund, the Kuwait Future Generations Fund, as well as any other assets committed by the Ministry of Finance.
 To put KIA's size into perspective, the Kuwait Future Generations Fund has 15% of annual oil revenues added to it.

 The Chinese regulator awarded Kuwait Investment Authority an additional $700 million quota on top of $300 million awarded in March 2012.
 The quota is the highest to be granted by China to foreign investment entities.

 The Kuwait Investment Authority has an infrastructure arm and signed an agreement to acquire the oil and gas pipeline firm North Sea Midstream Partners Limited for approximately 1.3 billion GBP in 2018.